abyssDS/sfmlWiki/Tutorial:-Building-SFML-for-Android-on-Windows.md

 ## Bonus - Pong for Android
 * I've tweaked the bundled Pong game to work slightly better on Android.
-* Replace the contents of "c:\projects\SFML\examples\projects\jni\main.cpp" with the following: http://pastebin.com/wPuANqax
+* Replace the contents of "c:\projects\SFML\examples\android\jni\main.cpp" with the following: http://pastebin.com/wPuANqax
 * Repeat the commands in the "Compile Android Example" section.